AmaniTechnologiesLtd/Android_SDK_V2_Public/README.md

 ## Amani Initial-First Setup

+There are two different functions required in the setup. init() and initAmani().
+The init() function provides the overall SDK installation before the application is even up.
+The initAmani() function can be used at any step/time when a user is desired to be created in the Amani system after the application is up.
+For the use of all other functions (uploads, fragmental view structures) the initAmani() function must return success.

+### init() :
+Before the application stands up, it is called once in the application layer, as in the example.

 > **Warning**
 > This init method must be called once before all other methods.
 This is required for installation of other methods.
 If other methods/modules are used without calling Init, you will get a ***RuntimeException("Amani not initialised")*** error.
 In such cases, make sure that Amani's init method is called.